 The Act on Financial Coordination of Rehabilitation Measures (Lag 2003:1210 om finansiell samordning av rehabiliteringsinsatser) entered into force in 2004.
-The law allows the Swedish Public Employment Service (Arbetsförmedlingen), the Swedish Social Insurance Office (Försäkringskassan), municipalities and county councils to form collaborative agencies (Samordningsförbund) and to allocate their resources at the local level in order to finance activities to support individuals in need of coordinated services from two or more of the organisations involved.
+The law allows the Swedish Public Employment Service (Arbetsförmedlingen), the Swedish Social Insurance Office (Försäkringskassan), municipalities and regions to form Coordination agencies (Samordningsförbund) and to allocate their resources at the local level in order to finance activities to support individuals in need of coordinated services from two or more of the organisations involved.
+See 4.4 Inclusive programmes for young people for more information.